szymanskir/booksuggest/README.md

 ## Setup instructions

+All commands mentioned below should be run from the project's root folder.
 Use `make help` to display help information about available commands.

 ### Viewing results